jcu-eresearch/plone-user-doc/source/dashboard.rst

 Details about dashboards
 ------------------------

-A new user account on the portal will have a dashboard similar the one shown.
+A new user account on the portal will have an empty dashboard.
 Depending on what is installed for the site, the user can customise the portlets they want to see and where to place them within the four columns.

-So, for the typical user account, the dashboard would start with the portlets shown above, and later would be "populated" as news items, events, and other content items are added to the web site.